lhcb/starterkit-lessons/second-analysis-steps/analysis-automation-snakemake.md

 > “The Snakemake workflow management system is a tool to create reproducible and scalable data analyses”

 * A workflow management system allows you to:
-  * Keep a record of how your scripts are used what their input dependencies are
+  * Keep a record of how your scripts are used and what their input dependencies are
   * Run multiple steps in sequence, parallelising where possible
   * Automatically detect if something changes and then reprocess data if needed
 * Using a workflow management forces you to: